menu

 When you are in Schlater, you'll notice that it is more blue-collar than most other communities in America.
 35.56% of Schlater’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Schlater is a town of sales and office workers, farmers, fishers, or foresters, and service providers.
 There are especially a lot of people living in Schlater who work in office and administrative support (33.33%), farm management occupations (17.78%), and maintenance occupations (8.89%).

-Schlater’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Schlater’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 Schlater is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.